Yousef-Sadatmand/sample-ripo/README.md

-# sample-ripo
+# Example of a ripo

-Sily example of a personal repo
+This is just for training reasons